Monday, April 30, 2012

 J: "I don't know, he needs eyes"

-Me:"Ok, so can you cut out some eyes?"
+Me:"Ok, so can you make some eyes?"

 J: "Yeah!"